p4lang/behavioral-model/docs/psa_switch-dev.md

 interacts with PSA Switch.
 Briefly skimming `runtime_CLI.py` will do.

 ## High-Level Process
-The following process should be taken when developing new externs in PSA Switch.
+The following process is meant to serve as a general guide on how to develop new externs in PSA Switch.

 1. Provide support for emitting the extern in p4c.
 Currently, only counters declared in P4 are translated to JSON in the p4c for PSA